 CBD is one of more than 100 different cannabinoids that is possible to extract from the hemp plant.
-The cannabinoids are chemical compounds that are responsible for giving hemp its different and exceptionally varied properties.
-CBD is the cannabinoid that is responsible for many of the health properties of hemp.
+Cannabinoids are chemical compounds that are responsible for giving hemp its different and exceptionally varied properties.
+CBD is one cannabinoid that is responsible for many of the health properties of hemp.

-Hempura full-spectrum extracts have been left in a relatively raw state after extraction, therefore still contain many of the plant compounds found within hemp, leaving a potent, rich, green, authentic extract.
-When extracted, a high concentration paste remains which can be mixed into hemp oil to the desired strengths to create the beautiful CBD hemp oils.
-The extract comprises of a large spectrum of cannabinoids, combining to deliver an outstanding array of benefits.
-You can often identify a full-spectrum CBD product by its dark colour, with a beautifully subtle fragrance of cannabis generated by the natural terpene profile present.
+Hempura full-spectrum Classic extracts have been left in a relatively raw state after extraction, therefore still contain a full spectrum of cannabinoids found in the original hemp plant, leaving a potent, rich, authentic extract.
+When extracted, a high concentration paste remains which can be mixed into hemp oil to the desired strengths.
+The extract comprises of a large spectrum of cannabinoids and terpenes, combining to deliver an outstanding array of benefits.
+You can identify our Full Spectrum Classic CBD products by their dark colour, with a strong fragrance of cannabis from the natural terpene profile present.

-Both types of extract are similar in nature and effect but have quite different tastes, so it is up to the user on which to use.
+Both types of extract are similar in nature and effect but have very different tastes, so it is up to the user on which to use.

-In contrast to CBD full-spectrum products, CBD isolate products do not contain a the range of cannabinoids or terpenes, instead choosing to focus on a single one, in this case, CBD.
+In contrast to full CBD hemp extract products, CBD isolate products do not contain any spectrum of cannabinoids or terpenes, instead choosing to focus on a single one, in this case, CBD.
 The extraction process removes all the plant matter and also the other cannabinoids until the only one remaining is CBD in its crystal form.
 The CBD is then suspended in a type of additional carrier oil; like coconut oil or olive oil.

 This process has it benefits and its negatives.
 The biggest downside is that all the benefits from the other helpful cannabinoids are removed.
 However, the result is a tasteless oil without a scent that offers the singular benefits of CBD.
-Each product offers excellent benefits, and you can purchase either type of CBD products UK wide.
 For a full range of our CBD products, you can take a look at the Hempura store, which features some of the best CBD chocolates and oils in the UK.